The KZG/Kate Polynomial Commitment Scheme

 Trusted Setup

 The first stage of the commitment scheme is a trusted setup.
 During the trusted setup, a random value $a \in \mathbb F_p$ is sampled.
 Then the following tuple of size $d+1$ known as the Reference String is generated - $\lbrace G, aG,a^2G, a^3G, …, a^dG \rbrace$.
-After generating the tuple, the random value $a$ is deleted such that it’s not known to anyone.
+After generating the tuple, the random value $a$ is destroyed such that it’s not known to anyone including the Prover or the Verifier.
+The destroyed value is called as toxic waste.
+If toxic waste is known to anyone, they can use it to generate fraud proofs.

 Commitment